 The SJCC+CS recycling and zero waste program is a multi-layered approach to achieving the goals of zero-waste and helping to mitigate the impact of toxic materials on our environment.
 While training the next generation of zero waste professionals, SJCC+CS programs help to reduce consumption rates and improve the environment.
-We have programs in tire and e-waste recycling, glass recycling through the City of Sunnyvale, and the collaborative Zero Waste East Side program with the East Side Union High School District, helping the district as a whole move to zero waste.
+We have tire and e-waste recycling programs, glass recycling through the City of Sunnyvale, and the collaborative Zero Waste East Side program with the East Side Union High School District, helping the district move to zero waste.

 Leveraging Prop 68 to Mitigate Climate Change